The Devil in the Dark: Cast

-Critical
+Critics

 In 2009, Zack Handlen of The A.V.
-Club gave the episode an 'A' rating, describing it as a classic and noting the well-written roles of Kirk, Spock and McCoy.

-In 2012, The A.V.
-Club ranked this episode as one of the top ten "must see" episodes of the original series, while Christian Science Monitor ranked it the eighth best episode of the original Star Trek.
+Club gave the episode an 'A' rating, describing it as a classic.
+Handlen praised the acting for Kirk, Spock, and McCoy, writing that they elevated what could be a silly scenario (Spock mind-melding with a rock monster) into gripping drama.
+Handlen later included the episode as one of ten "must see" episodes of the original series.